Have you noticed that many of the top Grandmasters are Russian? And every time you meet someone from Russia, they just happen to play Chess?

 Chess is a competitive board game.
 It is played between two players only.
 Moreover, the game requires strategic skills, and the average time to play the game can be between 10 to 60 minutes.
 Of course, matches can go on for much longer in classical Chess.

-The answer to the question of why Russians are so good at Chess is because the Soviets significantly contributed to and invested in the game.
+Russians are so good at Chess is because the Soviets significantly contributed to and invested in the game.
 Thereby, the game had become much more popular in Russia.
 The government sought to encourage this activity and it spurred quite a bit of interest in it among the people.
 Chess is in their culture.
 Chess is to Russia what fast food is to America.

 History of Chess in Russia